 How Does Your Manipulation Present?

-- I talk about how concerned I am for situations and people but do not show this with actions.
+Talk about how concerned you are for situations and people but do not show this with actions.
 Try the “Guilt Trip” with statements like:

 - “You’re lucky; I’m not.”